Eschatologue/CM_wiki/docs/campaign/player-chr/john-godsmith.md

 After you hit a target with a Strength-based attack, you can roll a number of Maledict Die up to your Rage Damage bonus, and deal extra **:dmg-fire: Fire**{ .dmg-fire } damage to the target equal to the number rolled.

 **Flames of Creation**{ .inl }
 When you take the **:rsc-a: Attack**{ .rsc } action, you can replace one of your attack to roll a number of Maledict Die up to your Rage Damage Bonus and cause a burst of flame in a **15-foot :aoe-cone: Cone** originating from you.
 Each affected creature must succeed a :d20-save: Dexterity saving throw, or take **:dmg-fire: Fire**{ .dmg-fire } damage equal to the total rolled.
-&emsp; Flammable objects in the area that aren't being worn or carried starts **Burning**(1).
+Flammable objects in the area that aren't being worn or carried starts **Burning**(1).
 { .annotate }

 1. Burning is **NOT** a Condition, but a Hazard